Tech tools that help map landslides

 Researchers are using technological tools, including AI/ML, to map landslide risks and to sound early alerts.

-Growing up near Meenachil River in Kottayam district of Kerala, Minu Treesa Abraham had had up-close experiences of the perils of landslides induced by floods.
+Growing up near Meenachil River in Kottayam district of Kerala, Minu Treesa Abraham had had up-close experiences of the perils of floods induced by landslides.
 That lived experience was one of the reasons for her securing a Junior Research Fellowship in the Geohazards Research Lab at the Indian Institute of Technology Indore in 2019 under Prof Neelima Satyam.
 "She knew I would put my soul into it," reckons Abraham, now a Project Engineer at the Norwegian Geotechnical Institute (NGI).

 In late July 2024, when a series of landslides wracked Wayanad district in Kerala, killing over 300 people and causing immense devastation, her professional interest was piqued.
 "We knew that landslides would happen in these areas, but not at this level," recalls Abraham.
 Based on landslide susceptibility maps prepared by the National Centre for Earth Science Studies, Thiruvananthapuram, and other researchers, scientists had long warned of such a tragedy.